Hughjass765/racistTrollBot/README.md

 i don't know why, but it makes people happy?!?

-if you want to add dialogue to this bot, feel free, i only ask that you try to make the replies: short, whitty (or dumb) and at least slightly offensive to someone preferrably liberals or conservatives.
+if you want to add dialogue to this bot, feel free to make `JSON` files with stuff, i only ask that you try to make the replies: short, whitty (or dumb) and at least slightly offensive to someone preferrably liberals or conservatives.

 thank you.